3045 S. Cooper St. Arlington, TX 76015

 How to Prepare

 You can prepare for sedation by following several steps.
-Generally, you shouldn’t eat or drink for at least six hours before your appointment.
-Also, make sure to let your dentist know about any medications or supplements you take because some may not mix well with sedatives.
+You shouldn’t eat or drink for at least six hours before your appointment.
+Also, make sure to let our dentist know about any medications or supplements you take because some may not mix well with sedatives.

 You will also need to arrange for someone to drive you home.
-Wear loose, comfy clothes to help you stay relaxed, and plan to take it easy for the rest of the day after the procedure.
+Wear loose and comfy clothes to help you stay relaxed, and plan to take it easy for the rest of the day after the procedure.

 What Happens During Sedation?